lqdev/luisquintanilla.me/_src/about.md

-# About Luis Quintanilla
+# Hi!

-Luis Quintanilla is a technologist, developer, and content creator based out of the NYC area.
+I'm Luis Quintanilla.
+I'm a technologist, developer, and content creator based out of the NYC area.
 Currently at Microsoft working on Machine Learning for .NET.

 I'm passionate about: